r-matt-hawley/alumni-project-finance/README.md

         - payoff date

 #### Personalizing Credit Card Debt Visualization:
-In the same way that bank allow users to match spending categories to budget lines, imagine a user who charges $100 of clothing expenses and a $200 phone bill to their credit card.
+- In the same way that banks allow users to match spending categories to budget line items, imagine a user who charges $100 of clothing expenses and a $200 phone bill to their credit card.
 At the end of the month if they pay $30 then we could visualize those transactions such that the user has paid off 10% of their clothing charge and 10% of their phone bill.
 This could help a user to diagnose their spending habits, emotionally connecting to their purchases in a more concrete manner.

 #### Budget
 - Search budget categories across previous months to see where you over or under spent on your budget.